greatcoltini/stonehearth_expanded/README.md

 - Removed Librarian until he serves a purpose!
 - Fixed Paper and Book rendering issues!
 - Changed Template Name (Herbalist House was actually Weaver's Workshop)!

+###Version 0.16:
+- Added Even More Statues!
+  * Stuffed Shorn Sheep
+  * Stuffed Ent
+- Added more 'Poses'
+  * Mace-Wielding Skeletons with L and R variants
+- Added 'Fine' statues
+  * All statues now have 'Fine' variants so that your Taxidermist can show off his skill!